parthyadav3105/csfreshers/README.md

 ### Technologies
 Ok, so you have done above said things, cool!

-But now what? keep making useless project doesn't make sense and now you are in your 2nd year(completed 2 semesters).
+But now what? keep making useless projects doesn't make sense and now you are in your 2nd year(completed 2 semesters).

-Need to do something that will get you landed with a good package in an MNC two years later.
+Need to do something that will get you landed with a good package in a MNC two years later.

 First, quickly google these technologies and try to understand what these are and then continue reading further-